imilas/645/README.md

+press R to record sound
+press H to hold pitch
-press R to record 1 second of sound relative movement of mouse affects the playback speed recorded sound will loop until new sound is recorded press ESC to stop playing
+relative movement of mouse affects the playback speed (or pitch) recorded sound will loop until new sound is recorded press ESC to stop playing